VIEW EXECUTIVE BOARD PROFILES

 • He has also worked on a consultancy basis for UK Sport as part of the International Inspiration programme, working in India and Trinidad and Tobago.

 Outside of work, he is a volunteer basketball coach at junior national league level, with his team crowned under 18 men’s national champions in 2011.
-He has developed and supported more than a dozen players that have gone on to represent England or GB, including his daughter Kyla and son Luke – both have captained their age
+He has developed and supported more than a dozen players that have gone on to represent England or GB, including his daughter Kyla and son Luke – both have captained their age group national teams and have earned scholarships to division 1 colleges in the USA.
+Luke is now playing professionally in the top league in Spain.

 Sally Cordwell: Co-opted Member

-Sally has lived and worked in Bristol for just over 10 years and has held a range of roles at well known organisations in the area.
-She is CEO of Bristol Aerospace Museum and has been Interim Executive Director at Bristol Old Vic Theatre Trust, Deputy Chief Executive at SS Great Britain, a non-Executive Director of St Pauls Carnival as well as spending time at the Diocese of Bristol.
-She spent her early career in marketing and communications roles in a range of organisations including the Wildfowl and Wetlands Trust, NHS and Arts Council.
+Sally is currently CEO of Bristol Aerospace Museum but has held a range of roles at well known organisations in Bristol the area including Interim Executive Director at Bristol Old Vic Theatre Trust, Deputy Chief Executive at SS Great Britain, a non-Executive Director of St Pauls Carnival.

 Kathryn Davis: Co-opted Member

-Richard Foley - Elected Member
+Richard Foley: Elected Member

 Bristolian, Richard, joined Gloucestershire in April 2023 having enjoyed a 35-year legal career the majority of which – 33 years – was spent at one firm, Pinsent Masons.
 Until October 2022 when he retired, Richard was the Global CEO and Senior Partner of the internationally renowned organisation, which employs 3,500 people located in 26 offices around the world.